ajclark/oci-tf-cassandra/README.md

 terraform apply
 ```

-Your infrastructure should begin provisioning.
+The infrastructure will begin provisioning.
 To destroy the infrastructure use `terraform destroy`.
-If you encounter errors check the tenancy resource limits.
+If you encounter errors, check the tenancy resource limits.
 Note that the terraform instances provision within 1-3 minutes but the `bootstrap-oraclelinux.sh` may take 5-10 minutes because of the Cassandra bootstrapping and thus a full `dnf update`.
 Commenting out the `dnf` lines will speed up the bootstrap process.
 You can `tail -100f /var/log/cloud-init-output.log` to follow the bootstrap process.

 ## Compute Instances